m-dodd/m-dodd.github.io/index.md

 Here you will find out a bit more about me and explore a number of my favorite Data Science projects.
 I love analyzing data; using data to tell interesting informative stories; and using data to make meaningful predictions.

 Some of my favorite projects that you will find in my portfolio are:<br>

-* Hockey Analytics - Visualizing the Distribution of Hockey Statistics using Heatmaps
+* Hockey Analytics - Visualizing the Distribution of Hockey Statistics using Heatmaps<br>
-* Image Classification - Differentiating Images of Dogs and Cats using a Convolutional Neural Network and Google Cloud's Deep Learning VM Image
+* Image Classification - Differentiating Images of Dogs and Cats using a Convolutional Neural Network and Google Cloud's Deep Learning VM Image<br>
-* Logistic Regression - Predicting the Outcome of National Hockey League Games
+* Logistic Regression - Predicting the Outcome of National Hockey League Games<br>
-* Data Journalism - Analyzing Rock Climbing Data
+* Data Journalism - Analyzing Rock Climbing Data<br>

 Reach out to me on LinkedIn, GitHub or by email.
 I'd love to hear from you.